Governor's Bay Day 2022

 Summer is a magical time in Rhode Island.
 Our beautiful waters and abundant fisheries, sandy beaches, and historic parks are a big reason why.
 Celebrated in Rhode Island since 1989, the first Governor's Bay Day was held in the wake of the World Prodigy oil spill.
 It began as an effort to showcase the beauty and value of Narragansett Bay and to highlight the ongoing threats it faces.
 Today, Bay Day continues to honor this original intent.

-This year marks the 32nd Bay Day celebration, and will be held on Sunday, July 25, 2021.
-New this year, the public is invited to fish in Rhode Island saltwaters without a saltwater fishing license from Friday, July 23, through Sunday, July 25.
+This year marks the 33rd Bay Day celebration, and will be held on Sunday, July 31, 2022.
+The public is invited to fish in Rhode Island saltwaters without a saltwater fishing license from Friday, July 29, through Sunday, July 31.

-Traditionally held the last Sunday in July, Governor's Bay Day includes family-friendly activities and free parking at all Rhode Island state beaches.
-The Rhode Island Public Transit Authority (RIPTA) also will waive the roundtrip fare on all service to South County beaches on Route 66 (URI/Galilee).
+Traditionally held the last Sunday in July, Governor's Bay Day includes free parking at all Rhode Island state beaches.
+The Rhode Island Public Transit Authority (RIPTA) will waive the roundtrip fare on all service to South County beaches on Route 66 (URI/Galilee).
 Service to the beach will be provided on a first-come, first-served basis.
-The free activities planned at Roger Wheeler State Beach have been cancelled due to the forecast.

 "Ensuring the public can enjoy beaches, parks, and access to saltwater fishing is a public trust that the Department of Environmental Management works to fulfill every day by providing countless families with opportunities to enjoy being outside.
-Bay Day is the perfect day to celebrate being a Rhode Islander." - DEM Acting Director Terry Gray
+Bay Day is the perfect day to celebrate being a Rhode Islander." - DEM Director Terry Gray

 Parking will be free at all state beaches, which are: